syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.MVC/toolbar.md

 ---

-# Built-in Toolbar in ASP.NET MVC PDF Viewer
+# Built-in Toolbar in PDF Viewer

 The PDF Viewer comes with a powerful built-in toolbar to execute important actions such as page navigation,text search,view mode,download print,bookmark and thumbnails.